The Cranky Admin

 BDCA is my term for a collection of machine analysis and decision-making technologies, techniques and algorithms.
 BDCA is a catch-all term that includes -- but is not limited to -- machine learning, artificial intelligence, business intelligence and analytics.

 BDCA tools can be provided as software -- or in some cases specialized hardware -- that can be used on-premises, or as part of a larger software package.
 The really sexy BDCA tools, however, are offered as proprietary first-party cloud services.
 These are typically consumed via API.

 The Public Cloud

 The public cloud consists of the small number of large cloud providers that incorporate all of the above concepts.
-A public cloud provider offers IaaS, PaaS, SaaS, as well as list of common first party cloud services (databases, backups and so on).
+A public cloud provider offers IaaS, PaaS, SaaS, as well as a list of common first-party cloud services (databases, backups and so on).

 Most importantly, the public cloud vendors offer proprietary BDCA services.
 These offerings set them apart from lesser clouds.

 BDCA tools are the ultimate lock-in.
 While today's BDCA offerings from the major public cloud vendors do similar things, emerging BDCA tools aren't designed, developed, architected or programmed.
 They're trained.